Don’t know how to get traffic to your blog?

 By long and detailed, I am talking about a minimum of about 700 words per post.
 And if you truly want people to notice you, then try to create blog posts of 2500-3000 words (or even more).

-How to tailor your content around the user intent?
+How to write your content around the user intent?

 Google determines the user intent for each search query.
 And based on this intention, Google decides which results the user gets to see.
 There are three categories for the user intent: information, transaction, and navigation.